What is Extend?

 Including internationally celebrated activists such as Iyad Burnat (5 Broken Cameras) and Issa Amro (UN Human Rights Defender of the Year)

 Israeli Civil Society

 Conversations with leaders in human rights protection, media, and the arts.
-Extend programs regularly meet Breaking the Silence, B'Tselem, Haaretz, +972, and others.
+Extend programs meet Breaking the Silence, B'Tselem, Haaretz, +972, and others.

 A holistic perspective of Jerusalem: East and West

 Meetings with experts who have briefed President Barack Obama, Prime Minister David Cameron, and leaders from around the world.